Indigenous Peoples Day celebrates our Indigenous, Native American heritage and contributions to U.S. culture on the second Monday in October.

 It has to be said that the colonization of the Americas and the founding of the United States began with an Indigenous genocide.
 In the USA, we are terribly marginalized.
 South of the border, Indigenous Peoples dominate.
 The difference is just plain weird.

 European contact brought diseases from domesticated animals that caused an epidemic with a 95% death rate in a few short years.
 The COVID-19 death rate is between 1-3%.
 So out of a clan of 20, just one person might survive.
 Think about that for a moment.
-1 in 20 survived.
+For context imagine that everyone who died of Covid is alive, and all who survived are dead.
+Imagine the horror of being the 1 in 20 who survived.

 Then the colonizers enslaved the Indigenous Peoples.
 It’s said that they would just give up and die.
 Actually they were worked to death in slave labor camps feeding European gold lust.